Bet365619/ITRY/DESCRIPTION.md

 ### Analysing data collected using R studio

 This data will be matched with prior data that are obtained and comparison will be made between the datas to see if there are any abnormalities in activvity of the elderly.
 This comparison will be done using an algorithm in R studio and data visualization tactics will be used to determine if there is any indication of abnormal activities.
 In the event that the system triggers the alarm of abnormal activites, the Civilian first responders will then be activated on site to check out the situation.

 ## Test results

 ## Conclusion
+In conclusion,  we strongly believe that our proposed solution will greatly improve SCDF's sense-making to be alerted at the onset of incidents which require emergency responses and mobilise CFRs for effective early intervention especially to the elderly living without any next of kin.

 ## Acknowledgements
+We would like to take the opportunity to thank and acknowledge IBM and SCDF for organising the Call for Code 2020 and providing us with the opportunity and learning experience to participate in this Hackathon